Gkhadharbee/DevOps_project/README.md

 ## Overview

 Create basic web server code that listens on a port and serves a basic HTML page when accessed.
-Write a Dockerfile,specify a base image and copy the web server code into the container.
+Write a Dockerfile, specify a base image and copy the web server code into the container.
 Build the Docker Image and finally run the container using Docker commands.

 ## Pre-requisites